Easy Ways to Cover Your Grey Hair Roots

 Using Hair Colour Touch-up Wands

 This product comes in a tube with a wand that looks like mascara.
-If you would like to temporarily cover a few grey areas, a wand is a perfect choice.
-Its mascara shape allows you to apply the tinted content of the tube more carefully, so it is good for covering individual grey hair.
+If you would like to cover a few grey areas temporarily, a wand is a perfect choice.
+Its mascara shape allows you to apply the tinted content of the tube more carefully, so it is suitable for covering individual grey hair.

 After application, leave the hair to dry naturally or use a dryer.
 Either way, the temporary colour will last until you wash it off.
 If you wish for a richer colour, you can enrich the product with argan oil or similar ingredients that straighten and nourish your hair.

 It is also worth mentioning that if you know an older adult who wants to cover up their grey roots, you can buy one of these products and consider gift ideas for senior loved ones.

 Using Root Touch-up Pens

 It usually comes in a tube of liquid hair dye and a sponge or brush at the end.
 If applied to dry hair, it will cover the roots until washing them off with shampoo.